top of page

 Net effect: More BDNF → larger hippocampus → better memory, cognition, and mood.

-The trick: Push your personal limits enough to feel the effort.
+The trick: It's all relative - push your personal limits enough to feel the effort.
 Go for a brisk walk, not a stroll!

 II.
 Waste & Bad-Actor Removal - Mitochondrial Mitophagy

-Effortful movement (intentional exercise) increases energy demand and oxidative stress, which trigger mitophagy.
+Effortful movement (a.k.a. intentional exercise) increases energy demand and oxidative stress, which trigger mitophagy.

 Why care?

-Our ability to replicate healthy mitochondria declines with age.
-They need more support.
+• Our ability to replicate healthy mitochondria declines with age.

-Mitophagy cleans up damaged MitoC by breaking them down and recycling their parts, freeing up resources for fresh, more efficient ones to take their place.
+• Mitophagy - triggered by exercise - cleans up and recycles damaged MitoC, freeing up resources for fresh, more efficient MitoC to take their place.

-Net effect: Movement at any age helps to slow or even reverse these outcomes commonly associated with aging, while helping us feel more energized and vital!
+Net effect: Movement at any age helps to slow or even reverse outcomes commonly associated with MitoC aging challenges.
+It gives us more energy and more vitality.

-The trick: It's all relative.
+The trick: As with BDNF stimulation, it's all relative.
 You only need to do what it takes to push your personal boundaries.

 What about intermittent fasting for mitophagy?
-Long fasting windows can also trigger mitophagy.
-However, we still have much to learn about the potential sarcopenia risk (loss of muscle mass) from frequent long fasts as we age.
-I currently use a 12 to 14 hour overnight window, which captures many established metabolic benefits while minimizing that risk.
+Long fasting windows can trigger mitophagy.
+However, we have much to learn about the potential sarcopenia risk (loss of muscle mass) from frequent long fasts for peri and post menopausal women.
+I use a 12 to 14 hour overnight window for established benefits while mitigating this risk.

 III.
 Cooling the Fires of Inflammation